S cience - T echnology - E ngineering - M ath

-The STEM Teacher and Researcher Program (STAR) is a nine-week summer research internship for aspiring K-12 science and mathematics teachers.
-If you’re an Undergraduate, Masters, Credential or Baccalaureate student who wants to be a K-12 science or mathematics teacher, then this is the program for you!
-Imagine spending your summer in a National Laboratory, NASA Research Center, NOAA Laboratory or private industry research setting, working alongside a research mentor and getting paid $500/week.
-You’d work full-time on a group or independent research project, and participate in weekly education workshops focused on exploring the nature of science and transferring your experience to the classroom and you share your knowledge at two conferencese.
+The STEM Teacher and Researcher Program (STAR) is a nine-week summer research internship for aspiring K-12 STEM teachers.
+If you’re an undergraduate, masters, credential or baccalaureate student who wants to be a K-12 science or mathematics teacher, then this is a program for you!
+This is the deal.
+You spend nine weeks of the summer working full-time with a science team on cutting edge research, challenging yourself and learning new skills.
+You meet fabulous people and immerse yourself in the culture of science.
+Each week you participate in an education workshop focused on transferring your experience to the classroom and you share your knowledge at two conferencese.
 We pay you $500 per week.
 Want to learn more?
-Want to learn more?
-Read about the experiences of a few of STAR's stellar fellows and how their STAR involvement has changed their career in education!
+Read about the experiences of a few STAR fellows and how their STAR involvement has changed their education career!